Ch3ri0ur/PirateDoc/docs/Pirate-Hook/20-hook-requirements.md

 # Requirements

-The Requirements for the [Pirate Hook](00-hook.md) have mostly a relation to the controller project that they should be used in.
+The Requirements for the [Pirate Hook](00-hook.md) have mostly a relation to the controller projects that they should be used in.
 This includes time management and memory usage.

 This and more Requirements for the Implementation are listed below: